dotnetdeveloper20xx/DeveloperShortNotes/README.md

 2. **How does Visitor Pattern differ from Strategy Pattern?**

-   * Visitor allows adding new operations to existing classes, while Strategy allows switching between algorithms dynamically.
+   * Visitor adds new operations to existing classes, while Strategy allows switching between algorithms.

 3. **What are the key components of the Visitor Pattern?**